-The Reata Whippet Racing Group completed its 29th Season (in conjunction with the USRCC in earlier years) of offering whippet sprint and oval racing under the auspices of NAWRA and NOTRA until 2008 and under IWRO through 2017; Other Breed sighthound racing under NOTRA and LGRA; and all breed Singles racing under NASR from 2008 through 2017.
-For 2019 we are returning to offering practice/conditioning sessions when weather and schedule permit.
-We are also working with some individuals to hold a few sanctioned race meets for LGRA, IWRO and NASR during transition to a new race venue in Fillmore, UT.
+The Reata Whippet Racing Group completed its 30th Season (in conjunction with the USRCC in earlier years) of offering whippet sprint and oval racing under the auspices of NAWRA and NOTRA until 2008 and under IWRO through 2019; Other Breed sighthound racing under NOTRA and LGRA; and all breed Singles racing under NASR from 2008 through 2019.
+Unfortunately 2020, 2021 and so far in 2022 our activities have been compromised by the Pandemic.
+We are hoping for a return to "normalcy" sometime this year.
 We will continue to administer the Independent Whippet Racing Organization which is still vibrant in many parts of the USA.
+We wish all the best for 2022!

 HISTORY OF THE RWRG